Bridport Railway: Stations

-The original Bridport station was a stone-built terminus with two platforms under a train shed.
-When opened the station provided a focus in the hitherto remote area for distribution of the net and twine products made locally.
-When the line was extended to West Bay, the alignment of the existing station had to be altered, and one platform line was removed to allow the other to be curved towards the new extension.
-Between 1887 and 1902 it was known locally as Bradpole Road station to avoid confusion with East Street.
+Bridport railway station, the original terminus, but was a long way from the village centre on the road to Bradpole.
+It had two platforms under a train shed.
+When the line was extended to West Bay, the alignment had to be altered so one platform line was removed to allow the other to be curved towards the new extension.
+Between 1887 and 1902 it was known as Bridport Bradpole Road station to distinguish it from the new stations at East Street and West Bay.